atlassian/atlassian-connect-example-app-node/src/content/authentication.md

 - None of the query parameters of the HTTP request, nor the path (excluding the context path), nor the HTTP method, were altered in transit (integrity).

+- **_JWT requires installed lifecycle event:_** For veritification of the JWT token to work, you need to have included the lifecycle event `installed` in your app descriptor.

 #### How to leverage Atlassian Connect's authentication feature:

 1. Declare that the app uses JWT as the authentication mechanism in the app descriptor e.g.